 RTA celebrated its annual Safety Award program at the same time that we announced our quarterly Bus Operator of the Quarter on January 25th.
 We are proud to recognize Jewell Johnson as the Bus Operator of the Quarter.
 She was nominated by her peers for outstanding passenger relations and her willingness to help out others on the RTA team.
-Jewell typically drives the Route 12 runs in the afternoon, so please give her a hearty congratulatory wave if you see her driving on Route 12 between Morro Bay and San Luis Obispo.
-RTA is so pleased with the success of this program that we will be expanding it to include all Collective Bargaining Agreement-covered employees, so the newly-named "Employee of the Quarter" program will now include Mechanics and Vehicle Service Workers.
+Jewell typically drives the Route 12 runs in the afternoon, so please give her a hearty congratulatory wave if you see her driving on Route 1 between Morro Bay and San Luis Obispo.

 RTA's previous Bus Operator training class began on September 4th, 2012.
-Due to a few recent departures and employees out on long-term leave, we began a new class of four recruits on February 25th.
-That is the longest period of time between Bus Operator training classes that any current employee can recall.
+Due to a few recent departures and employees out on long-term leave, we have scheduled a new class of four recruits that will begin on February 25th.
+That is the longest period of time between classes that any current employee can recall.
 We expect the new trainees to be ready for revenue service in mid-April.